duyphuong5126/Comment/README.md

 Features:
 * Users can input comments using the text input component.
 Every comment will show up on a list.
 * The app will extract links and mentions from every comment and add them to that list.
-* Use `CommentInfoExtractor` as a library to extract links and mentions from comments.
+* Use `CommentInfoExtractor` as a service to extract links and mentions from comments.
+The inputs are comments, and outputs can be the json strings of the links or mentioned people in those comments.

 ## Architecture & Techniques
 * Architecture: Clean Architecture